Assisi Nagar

-Assisi Nagar is a neighbourhood of Chennai, India.
-It is in Korattur, near Madhavaram.
+Assisi Nagar is a neighbourhood near Chennai, India.
+It is in Tiruvallur, and near Madhavaram.
 It is surrounded by a green area and has 10 streets with about 500 families.

 History

 The name Assisi came from Late Rev Father Assisi.
 Assisi Nagar was a place for sri lankan refuges, later it was changed to residential area.
 Assisi Nagar is surrounded by many greeneries, which gives nourishment to the nature.